Sherwood High School (Maryland)

-Sherwood High School is a secondary school in Sandy Spring in unincorporated Montgomery County, Maryland, United States.
+Sherwood High School is a public high school in Sandy Spring in unincorporated Montgomery County, Maryland, United States.
+It is part of the Montgomery County Public Schools system.
 Sherwood's program of interest is the international studies program, and it is also known for its music and athletic programs.
-Sherwood draws students from Farquhar and Rosa Parks Middle Schools.

-Sherwood serves the areas of Olney, Ashton, and Brookeville.

 History

 Sherwood Academy was built on a piece of land donated in 1883, that was once part of Sherwood Farm – named because the abundance of trees was reminiscent of Robin Hood's Sherwood Forest.

 In 1906, Sherwood became the third public high school in Montgomery County, after Richard Montgomery High School and Gaithersburg High School.
 The original school building was replaced in 1950, and the 1,000-seat Ertzman theatre was added in 1974.
-The school was renovated in 1989-1991, during which students were temporarily moved to the Northwood High School building in Silver Spring.
+The school was renovated from 1989 until 1991, during which students were temporarily moved to the Northwood High School building in Silver Spring.

 During the summer of 2007, a new wing was added to the school, creating new classrooms for science and English.

 Student body

-Sherwood High School had 1,922 students enrolled for the 2016-2017 school year.
-The school's student body was 50% non-Hispanic Caucasian, 17% African American, 11% Asian, and 18% Hispanic.
-The graduation rate for the school was 93.6%, with 79.3% planning to go on to college.
-In SAT testing, students had an average score of 553 (math), 532 (verbal), and 1085 (total), which placed Sherwood under the Montgomery County average of 1102 (total), but above the national average of 1028 (total).
-Approximately 65% of the students took an AP exam during the 2010-2011 school year, and about 74% of them passed.
+Sherwood High School had 1,721 students enrolled for the 2022–23 school year.
+The school's student body was 48% non-Hispanic Caucasian, 16% African American, 11% Asian, and 19% Hispanic.
+The graduation rate for the school was 89.8%, with 76.5% meeting the University of Maryland entrance requirements.
+Sherwood students had an average SAT score of 554 (math), 573 (verbal), and 1127 (total), the same as the county average.
+Approximately 52.1% of graduates received a passing grade on an Advanced Placement exam.

 Academics

-The International Studies Program distinguishes the school by providing a uniquely focused program.
+The International Studies Program distinguishes the school by providing a uniquely-focused program.
 The program was established in 1998, coinciding with broader restructuring that occurred with the opening of the nearby James Hubert Blake High School.
 Blake High School, along with Paint Branch High School and Springbrook High School, formed the Northeast Consortium of schools.
+Sherwood was originally intended to be part of the consortium, but was ultimately not included.
 The consortium provides each with a uniquely specialized program which students can opt for instead of attending their local school.
 While Sherwood is not a member of the consortium, it established the International Studies Program.
 Sherwood is a member of the International Studies Schools Association, a national network of schools dedicated to improving students' understanding of the world.

 In 2006, Sherwood High School was listed in Newsweek's top 1200 American High Schools, as the 388th highest-rated school in the country, up 61 places from its 2005 ranking of 449.

-In 2008 the Leaves yearbook theme was "What Does It Take To Be a Warrior?"

 A new system of academies was implemented beginning with the class of 2013.
 Students choose from four academies: Business and Hospitality; Engineering and Technology; Science; and Arts and Humanities.
 The academies allow students to specialize in their area of interest.

+Areas Served

+Sherwood serves the areas of Olney, Ashton, Sandy Spring, and Brookeville.
+It draws students from two middle schools and five elementary schools: